cloudsolver/aws-soa/atoms/SAM.md

-Serverless Application Model is IaC that sits on top of [[CloudFormation]] and targets an easier way to declare AWS Serverless infrastructure.
+Serverless Application Model is IaC that sits on top of [[CF]] and targets an easier way to declare AWS Serverless infrastructure.

 #Q How does SAM assist development teams?
 Answer: SAM can run [[API Gateway]], [[Lambda]] and [[DynamoDB]] locally with SAM CLI and AWS Toolkits. `sam local start api` etc. It can run templates generated with [[CDK]].